This post may contain affiliate links.

 2. Next add the garlic, carrot, pepper and snow peas and mix everything together, letting cook for another 2-3 minutes until the veggies are tender, then add the spinach and mix until wilted.

 3. Add in the noodles and sauces and stir until everything is mixed together.
-If the noodles stick to the pan a bit, add 1-2 tbsp of water or vegtable stock to help deglaze.
+If the noodles stick to the pan a bit, add 1-2 tbsp of water or vegetable stock to help deglaze.

 4. Remove from heat and serve immediately.